 What Type of Ventilation is Found in Large Buildings?

 Larger buildings, including housing with four or more units, public schools, municipal buildings, and commercial buildings, rely on heating, ventilating, and air-conditioning (HVAC) systems for filtering and distributing fresh air.
 HVAC systems in larger buildings include centralized air-handling units or in-room equipment such as unit ventilators found in schools and offices that supply fresh air and dilute normally occurring indoor air pollutants.
 These types of system also are also designed to return some air from the indoors and vent some air outdoors.
 Mechanical exhaust ventilation in these types of buildings helps to remove air, odors, and other pollutants.

 The design, operation, and maintenance of a ventilation system is fundamental to maintaining good indoor air quality.
 A properly operating ventilation system can dilute and remove environmental pollutants.
 Periodic checking of the operation and maintenance of a mechanical ventilation system is important in making sure the system is operating properly.

-Indoor Air Quality and Ventilation in Public Buildings
+What About Indoor Air Quality and Ventilation in Public Buildings?